PiotrJustyna/drakon-renderer/README.md

 2. deserialize

-3. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane during
+3. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane

 4. attempt to position the directed graph's nodes on a cartesian plane: